Quantum-Optics-LKB/WKB_on_vortex/README.md

 # Polariton Vortex Flow Ray Tracing

 This code provides tools to trace the ray trajectories for Bogoliubov excitations on top of a polariton vortex flow.
+The mean field quantities are generated with ddGPE simulations.
 These rays are derived using a Hamiltonian description within the framework of the WKB approximation.

 ## Files
 - **`disp.py`**: Visualizes the dispersion curves for Bogoliubov excitations.